Bridgewater State Bears: Football

 The Bridgewater State football team has been one of the most successful athletic teams at the school since the program was started in 1960.
-Bridgewater State is a member of the MASCAC, which will sponsor football for the first time in its history beginning in 2013.
+Bridgewater State is a member of the MASCAC, which has sponsored football since 2013.
 Bridgewater State was formerly a founding member of the New England Football Conference from 1965 to 2012.
-The new MASCAC football conference will consist of nine schools.
-These member schools are Bridgewater State University, Fitchburg State University, Framingham State University, Massachusetts Maritime Academy, Westfield State University, Worcester State University, Plymouth State University, UMass-Dartmouth, and Western Connecticut State University.
-Bridgewater State will begin MASCAC play in 2013.
+The MASCAC football conference consists of nine schools.
+These member schools are Bridgewater State University, Fitchburg State University, Framingham State University, Massachusetts Maritime Academy, Westfield State University, Worcester State University, Dean College, Plymouth State University, and UMass-Dartmouth.
+The team is currently led by head coach Joe Verria.

 Listed below are notable awards, accolades, and accomplishments the BSU football team have accumulated since the inception of the program in 1960.
 The Bears football team have only had two losing seasons since 1985 and have had seven undefeated or 1-loss seasons in that same timeframe.